DerDeathraven/node-connector-hub/README.md

-# Homebridge Blinds Connector Plugin
+# Blinds Connector API

-This plugin exposes blinds, shades, curtains and similar devices managed by a Connector Motor Hub [DD7002B](https://fccid.io/VYYDD7002B/User-Manual/User-manual-4082340)/[DD1554](https://fccid.io/VYY1554A00/Users-Manual/User-Manual-4750744) or compatible bridge - as well as standalone Wifi motors such as the [DT72TE, DT72TV, DM35F and DM45E](https://dooya.in/wi-fi-motors/) series - as Homekit accessories.
-These are typically manufactured by [Dooya](https://dooya.in/wi-fi-system/) and sold under various brand names.
-If your devices are controlled by the Connector+ app ([iOS](https://apps.apple.com/us/app/connector/id1344058317)/[Android](https://play.google.com/store/apps/details?id=com.smarthome.app.connector&gl=US)) or one of the branded apps from the manufacturers listed below, this plugin will make them available in Homekit.
+This package uses the code by [Bernard Gorman](https://github.com/gormanb?tab=repositories) which he wrote for Homebridge.
+I only extracted the library code from it to use it in my applications.

-In addition to the Dooya devices mentioned above, the plugin is also expected to work with devices sold by the following vendors, which use the same network protocol:
+this package is able to work with these merchants who all are using the same white label product:

 - [AMP Motorization](https://www.ampmotorization.com/)
 - [Alta Bliss Automation](https://www.altawindowfashions.com/product/automation/bliss-automation/)